PowerPizza/Online-Examinator/readme.md

 ## ⚙️ Installation
 🚀 [Download](https://drive.google.com/file/d/1VZKQHKW-CWbZ8IPhOLnZjjiXlbHmAcsp/view?usp=sharing) installer for windows 10 or higher.

-## Question Formatting Guidelines
+## Question Text File Formatting Guidelines
-To format questions and answers correctly, follow these simple rules:
+To format questions and answers correctly while making text file to import into the software, follow these simple rules:

 **Questions**
 1. Begin each question with `??`